xiongrxchn/IntelBri.github.io/index.md

 ## 1 Introduction

 Road potholes are common defects for aging civil infrastructures around the world.
+Furthermore, it is quite cost and labor intensive to repair potholes [2].
+The bad road conditions also lead to discomfort and even safety hazards to vehicle drivers or commuters, especially under high speed or low visibility conditions [3].
+Current researches are trying to use computer visions to detect the defects of the civil infrastructures, however the computer vision may fail in the night and need the expensive equipment.
+Therefore, this project designs and implements a portable Raspberry Pi system named Patrolman for more efficient and less-expensive road pothole inspection.

+Road potholes are common defects for aging civil infrastructures around the world.
 For example, in 2017, more than half a million potholes have been reported to local departments in the UK [1].
 The massive amounts of road potholes require increased maintenance capital from the management authorities.
 The Edmonton Administration used $4.8 million to repair 450,000 potholes in 2015 [2].
 The bad road conditions also lead to discomfort and even safety hazards to vehicle drivers or commuters, especially under high speed or low visibility conditions [3].
 Therefore, this project designs and implements a portable Raspberry Pi system named Patrolman for road pothole inspection.

 ![](Images/background.png)